Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

 Then, projecting into $s$-wave partial waves the HDR for $F^+$ in Eq.~\eqref{eq:shdr}, which has one subtraction, we find:

 where the kernels $K^0_{l, 2\ell}(s,t')$ and $K^+_{l, \ell}(s,s')$ were already obtained in \cite{Pelaez:2018qny} and are collected here in \ref{app:Kernels} for completeness.

 Let us recall that for the antisymmetric amplitude $F^-$ we are considering here both the unsubtracted HDR, Eq.~\eqref{eq:ahdr}, and the once-subtracted HDR, Eq.~\eqref{eq:ahdr1}.
-Once projected into $s$-channel partial waves, they read, respectively:
+When projected into $s$-channel partial waves, they read, respectively:

 where we have used a hat to denote the once-subtracted $\hat K^-_{l, \ell}(s,s'),\hat K^1_{l, 2\ell-1}(s,t')$ kernels, which are provided in \ref{app:Kernels} for the $a\neq0$ case.
 For completeness, we also provide there the $K^-_{l, \ell}(s,s'), K^1_{l, 2\ell-1}(s,t')$ unsubtracted kernels that were obtained in \cite{Pelaez:2018qny} for the $a\neq0$ case.